Alejogb1/job-board/blog-data/how-do-i-match-a-decoder-input-to-a-pretrained-resnet18-encoder.md

 id: "how-do-i-match-a-decoder-input-to-a-pretrained-resnet18-encoder"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 It's a situation I've encountered multiple times – the classic challenge of bridging a pretrained encoder, in this case ResNet18, with a custom decoder.
 It's not always a seamless plug-and-play, and the devil is often in the details of feature map compatibility.
 I recall a project where we were trying to build a semantic segmentation model, and this encoder-decoder mismatch caused me no end of frustration until I got it sorted out.
 So, from that experience and many since, let me share how I approach this problem.

 The core issue revolves around dimensionality and feature map structure.
 ResNet18, like most convolutional neural networks used as encoders, progressively reduces spatial resolution while increasing the number of channels as the information flows deeper.
 Conversely, a decoder typically needs to expand the spatial resolution while reducing channel count to eventually reconstruct the input or generate a desired output (e.g., a segmentation mask).
 Therefore, we need to carefully manage how information is transferred from the encoder to the decoder.
 It's rarely a case of simply feeding the output of ResNet18 directly into a decoder.
-We need to capture the *intermediate* feature maps at various stages of the encoder and use those in our decoder.
+We need to capture the _intermediate_ feature maps at various stages of the encoder and use those in our decoder.

 Let's consider ResNet18's architecture briefly.
 It's primarily constructed with residual blocks, each involving convolutions, batch normalization, and relu activation.
 There are distinct stages of downsampling achieved via pooling or strides in the convolution layers.
 These downsampling steps produce feature maps of differing sizes, which are crucial for capturing different levels of abstraction.
 Generally, we extract feature maps from these stages and concatenate them with the corresponding layers in the decoder or use them in feature pyramid networks.